News & Notes

 What do a donkey, a lamb, Bethlehem and an apple have in common?
 A little boy named Benjamin.
 He lived a long time ago in a land far away, but like a child today, one morning he awakens very excited.
 He knew it was a special day.
 He did not know how special or that something wonderful would happen.
 This is the story of Benjamin, his special day, the gifts he receives and the gifts he gives—but an apple is the star of the story.

-Cloud Cottage is set on the shores of Lake Michigan in the heart of a lush fruit belt, but it could be anywhere and anytime that families gather year after year, generation after generation.
+The first book in the popular Katherine MacLeod series, Cloud Cottage is set on the shores of Lake Michigan in the heart of a lush fruit belt, but it could be anywhere and anytime that families gather year after year, generation after generation.
 The MacLeod family is steeped in their Scottish heritage and the traditions of a wonderful cottage built by their ancestor in the 19th century.
 Barbara has created an atmosphere of sandy beaches, fruit orchards, wooded paths, and sparkling water to set her story of a family and a mystery that involve the Civil War, a shipwreck, and hidden treasure.

 Gray Clouds, Blue Skye